 Our ANGLE associate resource group teamed with Multicultural Health Programs to develop a free online resource, Creating an LGBT-Friendly Practice, offering strategies to enhance physician-patient interactions.

-Developing Diverse Leaders
+Developing Diverse and Inclusive Leaders

-Having a pool of future leaders who reflect the diversity of our communities and our consumers is a priority at Anthem.
 By implementing a robust succession-planning process that drives conversations and decisions on how to strategically position and promote talent through our leadership ranks, we also ensure we are providing development opportunities to a diverse group of individuals with the potential to advance and lead our business.

 Developing Cultural Competence